almarklein/mypaas/README.md

 so that Traefik handles them in the right way.
 Plus it adds powerful analytics for all your apps.
 Website traffic is logged server-side, without cookies, respecting the end user's privacy.

+I use MyPaas myself to serve e.g. https://pyzo.org and https://timetagger.app.

 ## How it works